 Q: How do I apply homemade stiffeners to my fabric?

-A: Mix your chosen ingredients, like Mod Podge or wallpaper paste, with water.
+A: Mix your ingredients, like Mod Podge or wallpaper paste, with water.
 Then, brush it onto the fabric.
 Squeeze out any extra liquid.
 Shape it as desired before letting it dry completely.

 Q: Will using interfacing keep my fabric hard forever?